w000s/airbnb-clone/README.md

 - Laravel Sail: https://laravel.com/docs/10.x/sail

 ## Load Images
-Since we are looking for images in the storage/public folder, you need to make sure the FILESYSTEM_DISK is set to public and you can create a storage link by the using hte following command:
+Since we are looking for images in the storage/public folder, you need to make sure the FILESYSTEM_DISK is set to public and you might need to create a storage link by executing the following command:

 *sail artisan storage:link*